Do you want a precise cut of your metal stuff?

 Take a bird’s eye look on its key features-

 Want a nibbler that grips well and also gives you precise work?
-Then Makita JN1601 16 Gauge Nibbler is the best one to go for.
+Then Makita JN1601 16 Gauge Nibbler is the one to go for.

 With its ergonomic slim body design, it gives a secure grip that let’s have better control over your work.